 - From 30 or 40 yards away (for me) or 120 yards away (for the pros), a greens book helps a player choose a landing area.
 That speeds up the game by preventing long walks by good players, and bad choices by the less skilled.

-- Once you get to chipping distance — or at the very least, when you are actually on the green, anyone who consults a greens book should be shot on sight.
+- Once you get to chipping distance — or at the very least, when you are actually on the green or its fringe, anyone who consults a greens book should be shot on sight.
 (Jordan: I’m talking to you.
 You’re better than that!)

 Copyright © 2017, TreeLight PenWorks